at-cg/PanAligner/README.md

 ## <a name="intro"></a>Introduction

 PanAligner is an efficient tool to align long-reads or assembly contigs to  a cyclic pangenome graph.
 We follow the seed-chain-extend procedure.
 We provide the first exact implementation of co-linear chaining technique which is generalized to cyclic graphs.
+The details of the formulation and the algorithm are provided in our paper.
 If the input graph is a DAG, PanAligner works similarly as [minichain](https://github.com/at-cg/minichain.git).
-We also benefit from open-source code from [minichain](https://github.com/at-cg/minichain.git), [minigraph](https://github.com/lh3/minigraph.git), and [GraphChainer](https://github.com/algbio/GraphChainer.git) for other necessary components besides co-linear chaining.
+We benefit from open-source code from [minichain](https://github.com/at-cg/minichain.git), [minigraph](https://github.com/lh3/minigraph.git), and [GraphChainer](https://github.com/algbio/GraphChainer.git) for other necessary components besides co-linear chaining.
 PanAligner can scale to human pangenome graphs and whole-genome sequencing read sets.

 ## <a name="uguide"></a>Users' Guide